rep2si/here-comes-the-fuzz/README.md

 Most options should be self-explanatory.

 The first section, `[filters]` is where search fields and tickboxes are configured.
-Each subsection (e.g. `[filters.uid]` or `[filters.name]` will generate either one search field, or one set of checkboxes.
-There is no limit to the number subsections you can include, and the second part of the subsection name is arbitrary, i.e. you can use any `XXXX` in  `[filters.XXXX]`.
+Each subsection (e.g., `[filters.uid]` or `[filters.name]`) will generate either one search field, or one set of checkboxes.
+There is no limit to the number of subsections you can include, and the second part of the subsection name is arbitrary, i.e. you can use any `XXXX` in  `[filters.XXXX]`.

 In each subsection, you must specify:

-- `csv_col`: the variable / column in the csv which this block will target
+- `csv_col`: the variable / column in the csv which this block will target.

 - `type`: can be one of `"fuzzy"` (search with tolerance for misspelling), `"filter"` (search with no tolerance for misspelling) or `"checkbox"` (tickboxes, useful for categorical data with limited levels).

-- `text`: This is the hint text that will be included in the search field before the user enters anything, or the text that will be included next to the checkboxes
+- `text`: This is the hint text that will be included in the search field before the user enters anything, or the text that will be included next to the checkboxes.

 - for `"fuzzy"` types, you must specify a `threshold` value between 0.0 and 1.0.
 This is the [tolerance for misspelling](https://www.fusejs.io/api/options.html#threshold) that is passed to fuse.js behind the scenes.
 A threshold of 0.0 requires a perfect match (equivalent to `type = "filter"`) and a threshold of 1.0 matches anything.